leopico/multisig-wallet-frontend/README.md

 - Have to assign `contractAbi`.

-- Have to increate `+1` at (txId) variable of (getTrans) fn of Transcation.jsx of pages folder after you deposited to contract because of I not yet sync for deposite transcation (txId).
+- Have to increase `+1` at (txId) variable of (getTrans) fn of Transcation.jsx of pages folder after you deposited to contract because of I not yet sync for deposite transcation (txId).